 - Grandchildren (if the children are deceased); or

-- Anyone else who would be entitled to the property of the decedent by California intestate succession laws.
+- Anyone else who would be entitled to the property of the decedent by California intestate succession laws.9

-Damages in a wrongful death lawsuit include the losses suffered by the family as a result of the death of family member.
-This includes economic and non-economic compensatory damages.
-A wrongful death lawsuit may seek damages for:
+Damages in a wrongful death lawsuit include the losses suffered by you as a result of the death of your family member.
+This includes economic and non-economic compensatory damages such as:

 - Burial expenses;